What are Plant Assets?

-A plant asset, also known as a fixed asset, is an asset whose benefit is spread out for more than a year, in terms of helping businesses generate revenue and carrying out the main operations for which it has been established.
+A plant asset, also known as a fixed asset, is an asset whose benefit is spread out for more than a year, helping businesses generate revenue and carrying out the main operations for which it has been established.

-- If required, impairment loss needs to be booked when the estimated realized value of the asset is less than the actual depreciated cost appearing in the books.
+If required, the business or the asset owner has to book the impairment loss.
+In that case, the estimated realized value of the asset is less than the actual depreciated cost appearing in the books.

-They can be categorized into several categories, depending upon the requirements of the organization.
-Broadly speaking, the most common examples of fixed assets are:
+They can be categorized into several categories, depending upon the organization's requirements.
+But, broadly speaking, the most common examples of fixed assets are:

 - Land – The land is the only asset that is not depreciated; its value remains intact over the business tenure.

-- Land Improvements – When the expenditure incurred is related to enhancing the usability of the land.
-It should be booked as a plant asset, and if it is practically feasible to estimate the useful life, then they should be depreciated.
+- Land Improvements - When the expenditure incurred is related to enhancing the usability of the land.
+It should be booked as a plant asset, and if it is practically feasible to estimate the useful life, it should be depreciated.

-- Buildings – It is one of the most common examples of plant assets or fixed assets.
+- Buildings - are one of the most common examples of plant assets or fixed assets.
 They can be either purchased or taken on lease, depending upon the fund availability with the company.

-- Machinery – These are the assets, which help the company to produce something.
+- Machinery - These are the assets that help the company produce something.
 They are installed in the factories, and the wear and tear are larger in such cases due to the usage.

 A company acquires the land from the third party for $10,000.
 But due to the hilly area and crooked path, leveling is being done, which costed the company for around $3,000.
 After leveling, now the company is planning to use this as a parking space, and for this, it installs fences amounting t0 $9,000 around the perimeter.3